-Academic integrity for all assignments:
+Academic integrity for all assignments

-For all the individual assignments, you may discuss the assignment with other students in the class before writing your response, but you must do your own, unique write-up.
+Individual assignments: you may discuss the assignment with other students in the class before writing your response, but you must do your own, unique write-up.

-For the project, you are encouraged to talk about your project with others throughout the semester.
-You can propose a collaboration (group project) for the visual component of the project, but you must do your own, unique written document.
+Semester project: you are encouraged to talk about your project with others throughout the semester and you can propose a collaboration (group project) for the visual component of the project, but you must do your own, unique written document.